AnyLog-co/documentation/training/advanced/background deployment.md

 run rest server where internal_ip = !ip and internal_port = 20049 and external_ip = !external_ip and external_port = 20049 and bind = false

-set authentication off      # to dsable security set echo queue on           # Redirecy messages to a buffer get connections             # To print the network connections
+set authentication off      # to dsable security set echo queue on           # Redirect messages to a buffer get connections             # To output the network connections

 set cli off                 # Disable the CLI
 ```

+# Disabling the CLI

+The node CLI was disabled using the **set cli off** command in the [config script above](#using-a-config-file).

 # Running AnyLog in the background